England: Dorset – 5 nights

 Where You'll Stay

 Please note: walkers bringing dogs may not be able to do all route versions (check the tabs at the top of the screen) or have the same choice of accommodation.
-For this version, walkers with dogs require upgrade rooms/accommodation in Salisbury and Lyme Regis.
+For this version, walkers with dogs require upgrade rooms/accommodation in Dorchester and Lyme Regis.
 Supplements will apply (see “prices” tab).

-Salisbury – The Old Mill (B&B)
+Dorchester – The King’s Arms (B&B)

 Evershot – The Acorn (B&B)